stonasss/deeper-fullstack-test/README.md

 This repository contains the frontend and backend of the CRUD app requested as a test by Deeper Systems.
 The frontend uses Vue 3 (using Vuetify), while the backend uses Python, Flask and MongoDB.

+Inside the backend directory, you will find a udata.json file containing data that is to be parsed by the 'parser.py' script (instructions below).

 ## How to run ▶️
 ```bash
 # Clone this repository